mimischi/dokku-sentry/README.md

 # Setup

 This will guide you through the set up of your Sentry instance.
+Make sure to follow these steps one after another.

 ## App and databases